SlavaMelanko/cpp20/README.md

 ```
 > output: [0, 2, 4, 6]

+### Actions

-- **Actions** are ranges which are eagerly evaluated, mutating the data, and can be composed as views
+ Actions are ranges which are eagerly evaluated, mutating the data, and can be composed as views

 ```cpp
 std::vector<int> data{4, 3, 4, 1, 8, 0, 8};